ArthurZucker/DeepLearningProject/README.md

 We first trained the models on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) in a self-supervised setting.
 Then evaluated them on the same dataset by freezing the weights of the backbone and applying a trainable linear layer on top for classification.
 The Dino Resnet-50 and Dino-Twins Resnet-50 models were trained with the same hyperparameters.<br />
 Very few experiments have been performed with the ViT so far, and the batch size used for the ViT is 128 compared to 256 for the Resnet-50 based models.
 This is due to GPU constraints.<br />
-Our work is still in progress, so the results are subject to changing.
+Our work is still in progress, so the results are subject to change.
 Particularly those of the DINO model, which are far from what would be expected.<br />

 | Model | CIFAR-10 Accuracy |
 | --------------- | --------------- |